 If you don't live in any of these areas, you have to join the Gaudir+Barcelona club to get free access to the 'monumental' area.
 And to do that, go to the Oficina d'Atenció Ciutadana in Plaça de Sant Miquel with your local ID card or passport, and then go back seven days later to pick up your card.
 The card gets you the chance to book one free entry per day, and there are 100 entries per hour available.

-As for the schedule, the 'monumental' area is open 8:30am-6pm in winter, and 8am-9.30pm in summer.
+As for the schedule, the 'monumental' area is open 8:30am to 6.15pm or 7pm in autumn-winter, and 8am to 8.30pm or 9.30pm in summer.
+Consult the park's website for exact timetables.
 The rest of the park operates regular hours from 5am to midnight.